 - Goal: A statement that describes, in general terms, a condition or quality of service desired. - Policy: A statement that guides action and overall direction.
-Decisions regarding investments, program development, and development approvals are based on these policies. - Route of Regional Significance (RRS): RRS are roadways, publicly accessible transit facilities, and active transportation facilities that connect two or more subareas of Contra Costa; cross county boundaries; carry significant through traffic; and/or provide access to a regional center, a regional highway, or a transit facility.
-They are also routes
+Decisions regarding investments, program development, and development approvals are based on these policies. - Route of Regional Significance (RRS): RRS are roadways, publicly accessible transit facilities, and active transportation facilities that connect two or more subareas of Contra Costa; cross county boundaries; carry significant through traffic; and/or provide access to a regional center, a regional

-- for which entities in the subregion want to share regional responsibility with neighboring jurisdictions.
+- highway, or a transit facility.
+They are also routes for which entities in the subregion want to share regional responsibility with neighboring jurisdictions.
 RRS provide vital connections that support economic and recreational activities throughout the county. - Regional Transportation Objective (RTO): RTOs are specific, quantifiable objectives that describe a desired level of performance for a component of the transportation system.
-They were referred to as Multimodal Transportation Service Objectives (MTSOs) in Measure J; however, for this Action Plan update, they have been rebranded to reflect the broader, more comprehensive approach to incorporating not only all travel modes and the facilities required to serve them, but also safety, equity, climate change, and innovation and technology.
-RTOs consist of a quantifiable measure of effectiveness (a "metric" or "standard") and include a target date for attaining the objective.
+They were referred to as Multimodal Transportation Service Objectives (MTSOs) in the 2009 and 2017 Action Plans; however, they have been renamed to accommodate new topics in this Action Plan, specifically because not all of them refer to service levels.
+An RTO consists of a "metric" and a "standard."
 More information on RTOs is at the end of this chapter. - Metric: The unit by which an RTO is measured, such as "level of service," "delay index," or "vehicle miles traveled per capita." - Standard: The level or increment of a metric that is required by an RTO.
 For example, the standard for level of service might be 'D', and the standard for vehicle miles traveled (VMT) per capita might be "20 miles per person per day." - Action: Actions are the specific programs or projects that are recommended for implementation to meet the RTOs in the Action Plan.
-The responsibility of implementing the actions may fall to an individual local jurisdiction, to the RTPC as a whole, to CCTA, or to another agency such as Caltrans or Bay Area Rapid Transit (BART).
-Actions are either "projects" or "programs" (defined herein).

-- Project: Projects are actions that involve the development, structural modification, or redevelopment of infrastructure, commercial uses, industrial uses, residential uses, or other properties.
+Actions are either "projects" or "programs" (defined herein). - Project: Projects are actions that involve the development, structural modification, or redevelopment of infrastructure, commercial uses, industrial uses, residential uses, or other properties.
 Projects may include clearing or land grading, improvements to existing structures, construction activities, and other activities requiring physical construction. - Program: Programs are actions that do not involve construction but instead involve education, research, funding, or other non-construction activities.
 Similar to projects, programs are carried out in response to an adopted policy to help achieve a specific goal or objective.